alephdata/aleph/CONTRIBUTING.md

-Aleph is an open project, we're happy to welcome contributions from anybody that help us make a better tool.
+# How to Contribute

+Aleph is an open source project, and is under active development.
+We are always striving to make this project as easy, open, and transparent as possible for external contributors but we've got a long way to go.
+This document seeks to outline the best way to get started with contributing to Aleph, and will hopefully answer some of the questions that you may have.

+## Code of Conduct

+The Aleph team have adopted the [contributor covenant](https://www.contributor-covenant.org/) as the basis for its code of conduct and we expect all contributors to adhere to it.
+Please take some time to read the [code of conduct](https://github.com/alephdata/aleph/blob/main/CODE_OF_CONDUCT.md) so that you can understand what is expected of you and what will happen if you do something which is not tolerated.

+## Open source development

 Please note that **we use GitHub issues to track software defects and enhancements**.

+## Versioning

+The Aleph team try to follow the concepts of semantic versioning.
+This means that we'll release patch versions for bugfixes, minor versions for new features and non breaking changes to existing functionality and major versions for large features and breaking changes.

+## Branches

+## Bugs

+## Feature requests

+## How to get support

-It is not a support mechanism.
-If you're trying to install Aleph on your own computer and need help, please:
+If you're trying to install Aleph and need help, or if you are running Aleph and are experiencing problems then please:

 1. Read the Aleph Support Policy in `SUPPORT.md` and understand under what rules we provide support to others.
 If you feel you fall within that